Neighbourhood West End

 Patina is a purely residential tower and condos begin on level 3 through to the two penthouses, reaching 415 feet into the sky.
 The floor numbering is continuous except for skipping floor number 13, however, unit numbering doesn’t include those ending in 4s.
-The 8th floor houses the fitness centre, amenity lounge, and an outdoor terrace on the roof of the YMCA.

 - 24 studio condos

 - 4 three bedroom condos

 Overall, the floorplans are well designed and squarely formed to optimize the use of space.
 The majority, if not all, have open kitchens to improve the sense of spaciousness, with many units having an island.
 Some floorplans lack outdoor space, others have balconies, and some have enclosed balconies.